siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Purpose**

 Scripts allow you to define a function operation that is not provided in Siddhi core or its extension.
-You can define the function logic without writing an extension.
+It is not required to write an extension to define the function logic.

 **Syntax**